HISTORICAL FUND OF THE LIBRARY OFETSAB

 This copy of the library comes from the Manuel Ribas i Piera Collection

 FRÉART, Roland.
-Parallel of ancient and modern architecture: containing the profiles of the most beautiful buildingsices of Rome compared with the ten principal authors who wrote of the five orders; Scavoir, Palladio and Scamozzi, Serlio and Vignole, D. Barbaro and Cataneo, LB Alberti and Viola, Bullant and de Lorme.
+Parallèle de l'architecture antique et de la moderne: containing the profiles of the most beautiful buildings in Rome compared with the ten main authors who wrote in five orders; Scavoir, Palladio et Scamozzi, Serlio et Vignole, D. Barbaro et Cataneo, LB Alberti et Viola, Bullant et de Lorme.
 2nd ed. (from the Book of Monsieur de Chambray).
 Paris: François Jollain, 1689.

 Access to the digital version of our copy